Birds of a Feather (TV series): Revival

 In the tenth series it is revealed that Tracey and Darryl have divorced and that Darryl moved to Wales on his release from prison.
 Tracey has remarried and is back living in her former marital home, "Dalentrace", in Chigwell, kicking Sharon out due to her dislike of Tracey's second husband, Ralph.
-At the start of the series, Sharon is back in her council flat and the two have not spoken for over six months when they "bump into each other" at a book signing.
+At the start of the series, Sharon is back in her council flat and the two have not spoken for more than six months when they "bump into each other" at a book signing.
 They are shocked to discover that the author of "Sixty Shades of Green" (a Fifty Shades of Grey clone) is their old friend Dorien.
 When Tracey offers Sharon a lift home, she confesses that she has thrown Ralph out after catching him stealing from her.
 Lonely, she persuades Sharon to move back in with her.
 Travis feigns annoyance that Sharon is back, but it is then revealed that he set up their "chance" meeting at the book signing.

 As the three plan how their new set-up will work, Dorien arrives unexpectedly, after learning that she is being sued for plagiarising Fifty Shades of Grey.
 With all her assets frozen, she has no choice but to beg Tracey for a place to stay.
 Just as everyone is speculating how they will all fit into the house, Garth arrives with new girlfriend Marcie and her daughter, Poppy.
-By the end of the series Garth, Marcie and Poppy have moved out, with the couple opening a pop-up restaurant and the case against Dorien collapsed, due to a tabloid exposé about an MP she once dated – which proves the stories in her book were true.
+By the end of the series Garth, Marcie and Poppy have moved out, with the couple opening a pop-up restaurant, and the case against Dorien has collapsed, due to a tabloid exposé about an MP she once dated – which proves the stories in her book were true.
 However, after initially planning to return to her former home in Hollywood, Dorien realises that Sharon and Tracey are her true friends and opts to stay with them.

 In series 11, Garth comes home, having separated from Marcie.
 Dorien's past comes back to haunt her when, amongst her fan mail, she finds a letter from the daughter she gave up for adoption.
 Dorien eventually agrees to meet Naomi (Frances Ruffelle), who she is stunned to discover is a vicar with two grown-up children.
 Meanwhile, Tracey is faced with health concerns when she discovers a large mole on her shoulder is malignant.

 In series 12, the police tell Tracey that Darryl died in an attempted robbery and that Garth is next of kin.
 The funeral is attended by Tracey, Sharon, Dorien, Garth, Travis and many of Darryl's gangster friends.
-Dorien is also revealed to have a granddaughter named Emma (Naomi's daughter), who briefly moved into the Stubbs house.
+Dorien is also revealed to have a granddaughter named Emma (Naomi's daughter), who briefly moves into the Stubbs house.